 Don’t miss: Hike to the top of Bridal Veil Falls, the waterfall you can see from anywhere in town

 This quiet, postcard-perfect community is home to some of the best hikes in the state, like Blue Lake, Jud Wiebe Trail, and Bridal Veil Falls.
-In fact, Bridal Veil is easily one of the best hikes in Tellurideย and can be accessed just near the end of town.
+In fact, Bridal Veil is easily one of the best hikes in Telluride and can be accessed just near the end of town.

 And if you’re a real outdoor junkie, be sure to do the Telluride Via Ferrata, too.
 It features a series of rungs and cables across sheer rock faces that you need to traverse from way up in the air!

-Telluride is one of the best mountain towns in Colorado, home to a wealth of well-preserved historic buildings and relics that represent the town’s fascinating gold mining past.
-You’ll also love sampling some traditional Mexican fare at Esperanza’s Tequila Restaurant before grabbing a nice cold craft beer at Telluride Brewing Co.
+Telluride is one of the best small mountain towns in Colorado, home to a wealth of well-preserved historic buildings and relics that represent the town’s fascinating gold mining past.

 Finally, unwind for the night inside one of the luxurious, hand-built log cabins at nearby Dunton Hot Springs.
 This place used to be an old ghost town and is now a high-end resort that comes complete with a saloon, dance hall, and on-site natural hot springs!